 6 step scheme - egg

-Uit the test comes that a 6-step schedule for giving egg is best fits your Mini.
+The test shows that a 6-step schedule for giving egg is the most suitable for your Mini.

 Is your baby:

 - between 4 and 6 months and has moderate to severe eczema;